SS-2005/Strivers-A2Z-DSA-Python/README.md

 Selection Sort is a simple comparison-based sorting algorithm.
 It divides the list into two parts:

-  * The sorted part at the beginning
+  * The sorted part at the beginning.

   * The unsorted part at the end